-In the case of Proposed Private Plan Change 24 the purpose was to address the intention to zone a privately owned parcel of land as General Residential Activity Area (Medium Density).
+In the case of Proposed Private Plan Change 24 the purpose was to rezone the site at 1 - 13 Ludlam Crescent from General Business Activity Area to General Residential Activity Area (Medium Density).

-Accordingly, for a submission to be deemed to be within the scope of Proposed Private Plan Change 24 the submission must relate to any one of the issues addressed in the Plan Change.
+Accordingly, for a submission to be deemed to be within the scope of Proposed Private Plan Change 24 the submission must relate to any one of the issues addressed in the plan change.